After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 State 33%, Local 20%, Federal 11%, Tuition 27%, Other 7%

 rural areas 37%, urban areas 39%, suburban areas 29%

 Average contact hours (hours taught times number of students)

 California community colleges with 2.5 million students and 109 colleges

 Job satisfaction of Instructors at Community Colleges

 73% found work very satisfying and meaningful

-While my husband and I work at a large private University and enjoy our jobs, I often think my brother, who works at a California community college, has a better job.
-In fact, I advise my own children, and the students I teach, to seriously consider choosing a career as a Community College Professor.
+While my husband and I work at a large private university and enjoy our jobs, I often think my brother, who works at a California community college, has a better job.
+In fact, I advise my own children, and the students I teach, to seriously consider choosing a career as a 2-year college professor.
 Why?
 Here are the advantages:

 - Very high job satisfaction rate (74%) according to the National Survey of Community College Professors.